mindspore-ai/docs/docs/mindspore/source_en/features/parallel/auto_parallel.rst

 ``mindspore.parallel.auto_parallel.AutoParallel(net, parallel_mode="recursive_programming")``: Set the parallel mode to auto-parallel and the search mode to a double recursive strategy search algorithm.

-No additional configuration is required for the double recursive strategy search algorithm, except for the ``AutoParallel`` above.
+For typical models, which have at least one operator for which recursive has a cost model (see list below), no additional configuration is required for the double recursive strategy search algorithm, except for the ``AutoParallel`` above.

 Basic Principles
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The double recursive strategy search algorithm is a fully automatic operator-level strategy search scheme, where the user does not need to configure the model in any way, and the algorithm automatically searches for parallel policies that minimize the communication cost.
+The double recursive strategy search algorithm is a fully automatic operator-level strategy search scheme, where the user does not need to configure a typical model in any way, and the algorithm automatically searches for parallel policies that minimize the communication cost.

 There are two core shortcomings of traditional automatic operator-level strategy search.